dtipson/featherweight/README.md

 	-normalize.css/normalize.scss
 	-SASS

-Theoretical support even for IE5/6, as well as the general approach is all based on: http://alistapart.com/article/creating-intrinsic-ratios-for-video
+Theoretically, this approach should work even on IE5/6, as the general approach it's is all based on did: http://alistapart.com/article/creating-intrinsic-ratios-for-video

 This approach may not work well with any method that attempts to get IE7/IE8 to respond to media queries.